Companies know that mindfulness can reduce anxiety and stress among employees – but it can also affect the way workers interact with each other

 A third experiment – based on employees recruited via alumni of a South Asian business school – looked at how much money they would in theory donate to their colleagues in case of financial distress – this is a typical dilemma used in social experiments.

 Imagine we told them they’d been awarded a $1,000 bonus – would they share their earnings with a colleague who was hard-up?
-We found that employees who’d undergone mindfulness were more likely to show compassion and generosity towards their colleagues.
+We found that employees who’d followed mindfulness techniques were more likely to show compassion and generosity towards their colleagues.
 When people are focused on the present, they are less concerned about money.

 Even these short interventions to make people more aware of the moment can lead to more positive, helpful and generous behaviour.